• About TTT

 5. Natural Bridge Caverns

 Haven’t we all been to this cave in New Braunfels a time or two?
-If not, not to worry.
+If not, do not worry.
 Natural Bridge Caverns is the largest commercial cave in Texas and receives millions of visitors yearly.
-They’ve added a zip line course and mining for fossils since our last visit, from the looks of things.
+Since our last visit, they’ve added a zip-line course and mining for fossils.
 They also have a wonderful gift shop full of rocks and crystals.
-I love picking their brain about the crystals.
+I love picking their brains about the crystals.

-If my memory serves me correctly, it was very humid inside the cave and hard to breathe for me.
+If my memory serves me correctly, it was very humid inside the cave, and it was hard for me to breathe.
 My grandson and husband had no problem.

 6. Wonder World Cave And Adventure Park